-Service Type.
+Service Type:

 Other Service

-As provided in 42 CFR §440.180(b)(9), the State reque ests the authority to provide the following additional service no
+As provided in 42 CFR §440.180(b)(9), the State requests the e authority to provide the following additional service not

 specified in statute.

 Service Title:

 Companion Services

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 08 Home-Based Services 08040 companion

 Category 2: Sub-Category 2:

-- п

 Category 3: Sub-Category 3:

-- п

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-- п

-Companion Services is non-medical assistance and supervision provided in accordance with a person centered Plan of Care.
+Companion services are non-medical assistance and supervision provided in accordance with a person centered Plan of Care.
 The goal may be related to the person's safety, promotion of independence, community integration, and/or retirement.
 Companion services can be used during the day or overnight hours when supervision or non-medical support is needed to ensure the person's safety.